 - Five-minute easy warm-down

 The treadmill is arguably the most effective cardio tool in the gym.
-The treadmill is weight bearing, safe, requires a variable amount oxygen to complete the task at hand, and is very versatile.
+The treadmill is weight-bearing, safe, requires a variable amount of oxygen to complete the task at hand, and is very versatile.

 You can step on a treadmill and complete a task at any intensity.
 If you suffer from joint pain or are returning from an injury, you can increase the activity to moderate by using the incline rather than increasing speed.